 - Have a Canadian SIN and address

 Since Wealthsimple Trade will charge $0 trading commissions, it begs the question: “How will they make money?”
-Businesses exist to make profit, eh?
+Businesses exist to make a profit, eh?

-As per their website, they will make money on “currency exchange for U.S. trades,” and on other premium offering that are going to be introduced in the future.
+As per their website, they will make money on “currency exchange for U.S. trades,” and on other premium offerings that are going to be introduced in the future.

 Wealthsimple vs. Wealthsimple Trade

-You can open different kinds of accounts including RRSP, TFSA, RESP, RRIF and LIRA (Canada), or Traditional IRA, Roth and SEP IRA’s (United States), and ISA and JISA Individual Savings Accounts (United Kingdom).
+You can open different kinds of accounts on Wealthsimple Invest including RRSP, TFSA, RESP, RRIF and LIRA (Canada), or Traditional IRA, Roth and SEP IRA’s (United States), and ISA and JISA Individual Savings Accounts (United Kingdom).

-Wealthsimple Trade will provide a trading service to self-directed investors who want a hands-on approach to their investing and who would like to purchase individual stocks and ETFs to make up their investing portfolio.
-You can trade with as little as $1 and there are absolutely no fees.
+Wealthsimple Trade provides a trading service to self-directed investors who want a hands-on approach to their investing and who would like to purchase individual stocks and ETFs to make up their investment portfolio.

-Client accounts (Canadian) with both Wealthsimple and Wealthsimple Trade are protected by the Canadian Investor Protection Fund (CIPF) up to $1 million.
+Client accounts (Canadian) with both Wealthsimple Invest and Wealthsimple Trade are protected by the Canadian Investor Protection Fund (CIPF) up to $1 million.